Sebs69/Asus-ROG-Aml-Deep-Dive/README.md

 CPU 0 DPC total execution time (s):                   90.558238
 ```

 CPU 0 is taking the brunt of the impact, spending over 90 seconds processing interrupts while other cores remain largely unaffected.
-This isn't a failure of load balancing; it's a process locked to a single core.
+This isn't a failure of load balancing; it is a predictable (though not required) outcome of how the Windows kernel manages system interrupts, which [effectively confines the ACPI workload to a single core](Other/CPU0.md).
 A similar test on a Scar 15 from 2022 shows the exact same culprit: high DPC latency originating from `ACPI.sys`.

 <img width="974" height="511" alt="latencymon" src="https://github.com/user-attachments/assets/fdf6f26a-dda8-4561-82c7-349fc8c298ab" />

 It's easy to blame a Windows driver, but `ACPI.sys` is not a typical driver.
-It primarily functions as an interpreter for ACPI Machine Language (AML), the code provided by the laptop's firmware (BIOS).
+It primarily functions as an interpreter for ACPI Machine Language (AML), the code provided by the laptop's firmware (UEFI).
 If `ACPI.sys` is slow, it's because the firmware is feeding it inefficient or flawed AML code to execute.
 These slowdowns are often triggered by General Purpose Events (GPEs) and traffic from the Embedded Controller (EC).
 To find the true source, we must dig deeper.

 ## Capturing the Problem in More Detail: ETW Tracing